 1 tsp vanilla essence

-two teaspoons of corn starch and two tablespoons of coconut cream from the top of a tin of coconut milk OR two ‘eggs’ worth of Orgran egg replacer
+two teaspoons of corn starch & two tablespoons of coconut cream from the top of a tin of coconut milk OR two ‘eggs’ worth of Orgran egg replacer

 - Weigh out the brown sugar, butter and syrup into a small saucepan.
 Over a low heat, stir until it melts and remove from the heat and add the vanilla essence.
-Add a heaped teaspoon of cocoa powder, if you would like a chocolate-y filling and stir/whisk to make sure any lumps of cocoa are mixed in.
+If you would like a chocolate-y filling, add a heaped teaspoon of cocoa powder and stir/whisk to make sure any lumps of cocoa are mixed in.

 - Whisk the coconut milk and corn starch in a small bowl OR whisk up the egg replacer as per the instructions on the packet.
-Pour into the mixture in the saucepan, then add the pecan nuts.
+Pour into the mixture in the saucepan, then add the pecan nuts and stir briefly to combine.
+(I found 150g filled the case perfectly but I’m sure 100g will do.)

-- Pour the mixture into the pie crust and if you would like to, add some extra pecans, as per the note above the recipe on creating a neater finish.
-Bake at 180C for twenty minutes if using coconut cream in the filling and thirty if you’ve used Orgran.
+- Pour the mixture into the pie crust.
+Bake at 180C for twenty minutes if using coconut cream in the filling and thirty if you’ve used Orgran egg replacer.
 Allow to cool for an hour before putting into the fridge to set for two hours.
-Once it is set, you can also pour over a layer of chocolate ganache and put it back in the fridge to set the top layer.
+Once it is set, you can also pour over a layer of chocolate ganache and put it back in the fridge to set the ganache.